ciur/papermerge/docs/source/access_permissions.rst

 .. important::

-	Every user (including admin) in Papermerge System has his own space of space of folders and documents.
+	Every user (including admin) in Papermerge System has his own space of folders and documents.
 	Once a user uploaded a document - he/she is considered the owner of that document.
 	Initially **only the owner has full access to the document**.
 And **only the owner can decide** who will have what access and permissions to his/her documents and folders.